AIO Presentations at the HASS and Indigenous Research Data Commons Symposium 2025 now available

 We have spent the last eighteen months pushing forward a bold proposition, that researchers across the humanities and social sciences should have access to reliable and ethically governed observability of the digital platforms shaping public life.
-The AIO initiative advances scalable and ethics-aligned observability of online platforms through:
+The AIO initiative advances scalable observability of online platforms through:

 Automated social media data collection pipelines using platform APIs

-Participant-generated data donation workflows and analytics
+Data donation workflows and analytics

-Mobile-based data acquisition for ephemeral and sequenced content
+Mobile-based data acquisition

-Standardised engagement and onboarding procedures for researchers and participants
+Engagement and onboarding procedures for researchers and participants

 This progress was a direct outcome of months of engineering work within the AIO software team—unravelling the structure of personal platform archives and reassembling them into formats that support qualitative interpretation, exploratory analysis and more collaborative research relationships with data donors.